Don't Worry Baby: Legacy and recognition

 Biographer David Leaf declared that "Don't Worry Baby" became Wilson's first "pop standard", while Dillon decreed that it marked "one of his defining [vocal] performances on one of his greatest records."
 In a 1970 interview, Wilson opined, "Probably the best record we've done was 'Don't Worry Baby'.
 It has about the best proportion of our voices and ranges."
 Wilson has since called his vocal on the song the best he has done for the band, commenting, "I think I sang it sweetly enough that you could feel the love in my voice."

 In 1988, "Don't Worry Baby" was ranked number 11 on Spins list of the greatest singles in history.
 In 2010, it was ranked number 178 on Rolling Stones list of the greatest songs in history.
 In 2010, it was ranked number 14 on Pitchforks list of the greatest songs of the 1960s.
 Music critic Dave Marsh claimed that "Don't Worry Baby" alone "would make Wilson and the Beach Boys major figures in rock history."

-The song was featured in the 1999 film Never Been Kissed and the 2006 film Déjà Vu.
+The song was featured in the 1994 film My Girl 2, the 1999 film Never Been Kissed and the 2006 film Déjà Vu.